-- 1. I hereby elect to pay any required tax withholding obligation as a result of the vesting of Restricted Stock Units awarded pursuant to the Restricted Stock Unit Award Agreement to which this Election Form constitutes a part by: - o Delivery of a check for the amount of such withholding obligation within one business day following the date of vesting - o The Company withholding the required tax withholding amount from the shares of common stock to be issued to me upon vesting of such Restricted Stock Units
+1. , 1 2 2 1 c as a result of the vesting of Restricted Stock Units awarded pursuant to the on Form constitutes a part by: Delivery of a a check for the ar nount of such withh olding obligation within one business day following the date of vesting ny withholding thuch Restricted Sto olding amount from the shares of common stock to be issued to me upon 2.
+The above election shall remain in effect unless I notify the Company of a new election on or before the date that is thirty days prior to first vesting date of the Restricted Stock Units.
+Executed this day of , 2009.
+Signature Print Name

-Print Name